 We sincerely hope that as many shareowners as can conveniently attend will do so.
+Please note that we are holding the meeting at our Global Headquarters on a Tuesday evening instead of on a Wednesday morning as in past years.

-We have enclosed the Proxy Statement for our 2008 Annual Meeting of Shareowners and our 2007 Annual Report.
+We have enclosed the Proxy Statement for our 2010 Annual Meeting of Shareowners and our 2009 Annual Report.
 I hope you find them interesting and useful in understanding your company.